gslab-econ/gslab_python/README.md

 ### Usage

-Use the modules in the same way as if they are downloaded from SVN.
+Use the modules in the **same way** as if they were downloaded from SVN.
 Just remove the lines of calling SVN.

-Take `politext/source/paper/make.py` as an example, the code now should be written as:
+Take `politext/source/paper/make.py` as an example, the code should now be written as:

 `import`~~`subprocess, shutil,`~~`os`